major-segfault/khalilstemmler-website-2019/src/pages/articles/gatsby-related-posts-component.md

 After I get all of my queries, I marshall them all (2.) into actual articles.

-The Graphql responses is a little bit nested and since I do this kind of thing in my project often, I wrote a utility function to strip articles from a query.
+The Graphql responses are a little bit nested.
+Since I query articles often, I wrote a utility function to strip articles from a query.

-# Rank articles with the SimilarArticlesFactory
+## Rank articles with the SimilarArticlesFactory

 At (3.), things get fun.

-I pass in both all of the `articles`, and also the `currentArticleSlug` of THIS article.
+I pass in all of the `articles` in addition to the `currentArticleSlug` of THIS article.

 From what gets returned, I'm able to call `setMaxArticles(num: number)`, `setCategories(category: string)`, and  `setTags(tags: string[])` before calling `getArticles()`.